hutchasaurus1/solutions-guide/README.md

 2. Use LaTeX to display proper notation when necessary

-3. #TODO Link to good example
+3. TODO: Link to good example